Accelerated BBA/MAcc in Accountancy

 The accelerated BBA/MAcc program is open to current accounting majors at OU who have successfully completed 75 credit hours.

-Admission decisions are based on a number of factors including performance in prior undergraduate/graduate coursework, a GMAT or GRE score, employment history, letters of recommendation, and a statement of the applicant's personal goals.
+Admission decisions are based on a number of factors including performance in prior undergraduate/graduate coursework, a GMAT or GRE score, employment history and a statement of the applicant's personal goals.
+You may also include letters of recommendation, however they are not required.
 Admission decisions are generally made after the application deadline, but early admission decisions are possible for the most highly qualified applicants.

 Applicants can always opt to submit a GMAT score, but the Admission Committee will consider applications to the accelerated BBA /MAcc program without a GMAT or GRE score if the following conditions are met: